 - 1.1 Watford Borough Council has set an ambitious agenda for the town and the council and has refined its strategic framework to ensure that it continues to build its reputation as a council that gets things done.
 A critical part of this approach is regular monitoring and reporting of the key elements of the council's strategic framework comprising: - the Council Plan 2020-24 and Delivery Plan 2020-22; - the Organisational Development Strategy 2020-24; and - Covid-19 Road to Renewal Plan. - 1.2 The updates on the progress on the plans reflect the positive outcomes that have been achieved through strengthening the council's strategic framework and establishing a clear focus for the organisation.
 This has enabled services to concentrate on what is important to the town and council.
-The progress achieved since the plans were approved in summer 2020 is shown in the updates appended to this report (Appendix A and B).
-It should also be noted that there is no update provided for this quarter on the Road to Renewal plan, which has been refreshed in light of the changing nature of the pandemic since last summer.
-This plan is included as a paper elsewhere within the Overview and Scrutiny agenda pack.
-This will allow alignment of the plan with the recovery work undertaken by Hertfordshire County Council and our neighbouring districts. - 1.3 All three plans were underpinned by our corporate understanding of both the external and internal environment at the time of their development.
-The council has faced tremendous challenges since the plans were approved, particularly around the emergence of the second and third waves of the Covid-19 pandemic and the associated lockdowns.
-Whilst these have not deflected the council's focus on delivery, it has impacted on some specific areas of work within the plans, which are being re-profiled to ensure delivery within the life of plans.
+The progress achieved since the last update to Cabinet in October 2021 is shown in the updates appended to this report (Appendices A, B and C). - 1.3 All three plans were underpinned by our corporate understanding of both the external and internal environment at the time of their development.
+The council has continue to faced tremendous challenges since the last update, particularly following the emergence of the Omicron variant which has seen increased infection rates and the reintroduction of working from home guidance.
+Whilst these have not deflected the council's focus on delivery, it has impacted on some specific areas of work within the plans, particularly activities which require face to face contact, which are being re-profiled to ensure delivery within the life of plans.
+However, there has been noticeably less impact on activity than in previous waves of the pandemic.